paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-034-indian-child-protection-and-family-violence-prevention.md

 (4) domestic violence.

-**(f) Center advisory board** The Secretary, in consultation with the Secretary of Health and Human Services, shall establish, for each Indian Child Resource and Family Services Center, an advisory board to advise and assist such Center in carrying out its activities under this chapter.
-Each advisory board shall consist of 7 members appointed by the Secretary from Indian tribes and human service providers served by an area office of the Bureau.
+**(f) Center advisory board** The Secretary shall establish an advisory board to advise and assist the National Indian Child Resource and Family Services Center in carrying out its activities under this section.
+The advisory board shall consist of 12 members appointed by the Secretary from Indian Tribes, Tribal organizations, and urban Indian organizations with expertise in child abuse and child neglect.
 Members shall serve without compensation, but may be reimbursed for travel and other expenses while carrying out the duties of the board.
-The advisory board shall assist the Center in coordinating programs, identifying training materials, and developing policies and procedures relating to family violence, child abuse, and child neglect.
+The advisory board shall assist the Center in coordinating programs, identifying training and technical assistance materials, and developing intergovernmental agreements relating to family violence, child abuse, and child neglect.

-**(g) Application of Indian Self-Determination Act to Centers** Indian Child Resource and Family Services Centers established under subsection (a) shall be subject to the provisions of the Indian Self-Determination Act [[25 U.S.C.
+**(g) Application of Indian Self-Determination Act to the Center** The National Indian Child Resource and Family Services Center shall be subject to the provisions of the Indian Self-Determination Act [[25 U.S.C.
 5321](./chapter-046-indian-self-determination-and-education-assistance.md#section-5321) et seq.].
-If a Center is located in an area office of the Bureau which serves more than one Indian tribe, any application to enter into a contract to operate the Center pursuant to such Act must have the consent of each of the other tribes to be served under the contract, except that, in the Juneau Area, only the consent of such tribes or tribal consortia that are engaged in contracting of Indian Child Protection and Family Violence Prevention programs pursuant to such Act shall be required.
-This section shall not preclude the designation of an existing child resource and family services center operated by a tribe or tribal organization as a Center if all of the tribes to be served by the Center agree to such designation.
+The Secretary may also contract for the operation of the Center with a nonprofit Indian organization governed by an Indian-controlled board of directors that have substantial experience in child abuse, child neglect, and family violence involving Indian children and families.

 **(h) Authorization of appropriations** There are authorized to be appropriated to carry out the provisions of this section $3,000,000 for each of the fiscal years 1992, 1993, 1994, 1995, 1996, and 1997.

 ### Statutory Notes

 #### References in Text
-This chapter, referred to in subsec. (f), was in the original “this Act” and was translated as reading “this title”, meaning title IV of Pub.
-L. 101–630, Nov.
-28, 1990, 104 Stat.
-4544, known as the Indian Child Protection and Family Violence Prevention Act, which is classified principally to this chapter, to reflect the probable intent of Congress.
-For complete classification of title IV to the Code, see Short Title note set out under [section 3201 of this title](./chapter-034-indian-child-protection-and-family-violence-prevention.md#section-3201) and Tables.

 The Indian Self-Determination Act, referred to in subsec. (g), is title I of Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
 2206, which is classified principally to subchapter I (§ 5321 et seq.) of chapter 46 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 #### Amendments
+2024—Pub.
+L. 118–160, § 2(3)(A), inserted “National” before “Indian” and substituted “Center” for “Centers” in section catchline.

+Subsecs. (a), (b).
+Pub.
+L. 118–160, § 2(3)(B), amended subsecs. (a) and (b) generally.
+Prior to amendment, subsecs. (a) and (b) related to the establishment of an Indian Child Resource and Family Services Center in Bureau area offices and the requirement to enter into a staffing Memorandum of Agreement, respectively.

+Subsec. (c).
+Pub.
+L. 118–160, § 2(3)(C), substituted “The Center” for “Each Center” and struck out “multidisciplinary” before “team”.

+Subsec. (d).
+Pub.
+L. 118–160, § 2(3)(D)(i), substituted “The Center” for “Each Center” in introductory provisions.

+Subsec. (d)(1).
+Pub.
+L. 118–160, § 2(3)(D)(ii), substituted “inter-tribal consortia, and urban Indian organizations” for “and inter-tribal consortia”.

+Subsec. (d)(2).
+Pub.
+L. 118–160, § 2(3)(D)(iii), inserted “urban Indian organizations,” after “tribal organizations,”.

+Subsec. (d)(3).
+Pub.
+L. 118–160, § 2(3)(D)(iv), inserted “and technical assistance” after “training” and substituted “, Tribal organizations, and urban Indian organizations” for “and to tribal organizations”.

+Subsec. (d)(4).
+Pub.
+L. 118–160, § 2(3)(D)(v), inserted “, State,” after “Federal” and substituted “Tribal, and urban Indian” for “and tribal”.

+Subsec. (d)(5).
+Pub.
+L. 118–160, § 2(3)(D)(vi), amended par.
+(5) generally.
+Prior to amendment, par.
+(5) read as follows: “develop policies and procedures for each agency office of the Bureau and service unit of the Service within the area which, to the extent feasible, comply with tribal laws pertaining to cases of family violence, child abuse, and child neglect, including any criminal laws, and which provide for maximum cooperation with the enforcement of such laws.”

+Subsec. (e).
+Pub.
+L. 118–160, § 2(3)(E), substituted “Team” for “Multidisciplinary team” in heading and “The” for “Each multidisciplinary” in introductory provisions.

+Subsecs. (f), (g).
+Pub.
+L. 118–160, § 2(3)(F), amended subsecs. (f) and (g) generally.
+Prior to amendment, subsecs. (f) and (g) related to the establishment of an advisory board to advise and assist each Indian Child Resource and Family Services Center and the application of the Indian Self-Determination Act to Indian Child Resource and Family Services Centers, respectively.

 1995—Subsec. (h).
 Pub.
 L. 104–16 substituted “1995, 1996, and 1997” for “and 1995”.

 #### Termination of Advisory Boards